nabto/edge-device-webrtc/README.md

 The RTP example supports sending video to the client, and sending and receiving audio from the client.
 This section shows how to start these 3 feeds using gstreamer, but any RTP source/sink can be used as long as they use the proper UDP ports and codecs.

-By default, the example expects an RTP video feed on UDP port 6000, an RTP audio feed on UDP port 6001, and an RTP audio sink on UDP port 6002.
+By default, the example expects an RTP video feed on UDP port 6000, an RTP video sink on UDP port 6001, an RTP audio feed on UDP port 6002, and an RTP audio sink on UDP port 6004.
 These ports can be changed using the `--rtp-port arg` argument.
-The port configured by this argument will be the port of the video feed.
-The Audio ports will always be the video port plus 1 and 2.
+The port configured by this argument will be the first port (defaulting to 6000).
+The 4 port numbers will always be consecutive.

 ### Create an RTP demo video feed